SyncOT/SyncOT/docs/index.md

 -   `Operation`: Describes a content change.
 -   `Snapshot`: Represents the `Document`'s content at a particular version.
 -   `Document`: Brings the related `Operation`s and `Snapshot`s together to define a read-write, real-time-synchronised view of the underlying data.
 The `Document`'s identity is defined by its immutable `id` and `type` properties.
--   `Type`: Defines the structure of `Operation` and `Snapshot` data and how they interact with each other.
+-   `Type`: Defines the structure of `Operation` and `Snapshot` data and metadata, and how they interact with each other.

 # Storage